Customize Ubuntu 20 LTS Desktop

 Paper

-Paper may be the oldest in the collection but it's still beautiful and still used my many.
-This, like the next three use a PPA to install them as they are updated more frequently.
+Paper may be the oldest in the collection but it's still beautiful and still used by many.
+This, like the next three, uses a PPA to install them as they are updated more frequently.

 sudo add-apt-repository -u ppa:snwh/ppa